microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/QueryData/README.md

 # Web API Query Data sample

-This .NET 6.0 sample demonstrates how to use capabilities to query data using the Dataverse Web API:
+This .NET 6.0 sample demonstrates how to use capabilities to query data using the Dataverse Web API.

 This sample uses the common helper code in the [WebAPIService](../WebAPIService) class library project.